tsdtsdtsd/identicon/README.md

     ic, err := identicon.New(

         // The identicon ID string is mandatory.
         // Same string will always result in the same generated identicon.
         // Typically this is a username or email address.
-        "identicon",
+        "my-identicon@example.com",

         // You can define custom options or pass nil for defaults &identicon.Options{
 	        BackgroundColor: identicon.RGB(240, 240, 240),
 	    },
     )

     if err != nil {
 	    log.Fatal(err)
     }

     // Now you are free to use identicon `ic` as any other image.Image or draw.Image interface